 Employer contributions are recognized by the HCTF in the period in which the compensation becomes payable to the member and the School is statutorily committed to pay the contributions.
-For the year ended June 30, 2021, the School's contributions to HCTF were approximately \$10,886.
+Employer contributions recognized by the HCTF from the School were approximately \$13,641 for the year ended June 30, 2023.

 Liabilities.
-At June 30, 2021, the School reported a liability of \$109,524 for its proportionate share of the net OPEB liability.
-The net OPEB liability for the HCTF was measured as of December 31, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31,2020.
-Standard update procedures were used to roll forward the total OPEB liability to December 31, 2020.
-The School proportion of the net OPEB liability was based on the School's contributions to the HCTF for the calendar year 2020 relative to the total contributions of participating employers to the HCTF.
+At June 30, 2023, the School reported a liability of \$100,349 for its proportionate share of the net OPEB liability.
+The net OPEB liability for the HCTF was measured as of December 31, 2022, and the total OPEB liability ("TOL") used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2021.
+Standard update procedures were used to roll forward the TOL OPEB liability to December 31, 2022.
+The School's proportion of the net OPEB liability was based on the School's contributions to the HCTF for the calendar year 2022 relative to the total contributions of participating employers to the HCTF.

-At December 31, 2020, the School proportionate share was, 0.01215% as compared to its proportionate share of 0.01191% measured as of December 31, 2019.
+At December 31, 2022, the School proportionate share was, as compared to its proportionate share of 0.01082% measured as of December 31, 2021.

-Expense and Deferred Outflows of Resources and Deferred Inflows of Resources.
-For the year ended June 30, 2021, the School recognized OPEB expense/(revenue) of (\$8,996).
-At June 30, 2021, the School reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+Expense and Deferred Outflows of Resources and Deferred Inflows of Resources: For the year ended June 30, 2023, the School recognized OPEB expense/(revenue) of (\$231).
+At June 30, 2023, the School reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

 Deferred Outflows of Resources Deferred Inflows of Resources

 Difference between expected and

-actual experience \$ 291 \$ 24,078
+actual experience \$ 14 24,267

-Changes of assumptions or other inputs 818 6,716
+Changes of assumptions or other inputs 1,613 11,076

 Net difference between projected and actual

-earnings on pension plan investments - 4,475
+earnings on pension plan investments 6,129 -

-Changes in proportionate share of contributions 3,715 11,098
+Changes in proportionate share of contributions 15,609 12,662

-Difference between actual and reported

-contributions recognized - 132

 Contributions subsequent to the measurement

-date 5,339
+date 6,845 -

-Total \$ 10,163 46,499
+Total \$ 30,210 48,005